 Dry Cracked Feet, and How to Fix Them

-There are some easy at home remedies to try, and some good common sense rules of thumb to use.
+There are some easy at home remedies for dry cracked feet to try, and some good common sense rules of thumb to use.
 If your moisturizer or foot lotion lists its first ingredient as water, it’s not going to solve the problem.
 Water dries you back out.
 There are things probably in your fridge and kitchen cupboards right now that can put your feet on the path to smoothness.

 - 1 cup of white vinegar to 2 gallons warm water, soak for 30-45 minutes once a week, rinse, dry, apply moisturizer and socks